-Certain statements included or incorporated by reference in this Official Statement constitute "forward-looking statements" as describe in the United States Private Securities Litigation Reform Act of 1995, Section 21E of the United States Exchange Act of 1934, as amended, and Section 27A of the United States Securities Act of 1933, as amended.
-Such statements are generally identifiable by the terminology used, such as "plan," "expect," "estimate," "budget" or other similar words and include, but are not limited to, statements under the captions "PROPERTY OWNERSHIP AND THE DEVELOPMENT."
+Certain statements included or incorporated by reference in this Official Statement constitute "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995, Section 21E of the United States Exchange Act of 1934, as amended, and Section 27A of the United States Securities Act of 1933, as amended.
+Such statements are generally identifiable by the terminology used, such as "plan," "expect," "estimate," "budget" or other similar words and include, but are not limited to, statements under the captions "THE DEVELOPMENT."